IHE/ITI.SeR/SeR.md

 need to know the fine-grain policies to enforce.

-The supplement describes how to create a "system of trust" between the actor that can perform Access Decisions (on behalf of Consent Docs, Policies and Creation/Access/Disclosure rules) and actors that actually store clinical data and documents.
+The supplement describes how to create a "system of trust" between the actor that can perform Authorization Decisions (on behalf of Consent Docs, Policies and Creation/Access/Disclosure rules) and actors that actually store clinical data and documents.
 For example, in a typical XDS environment, there are many XDS Document Repositories that store documents.
 These systems are not aware of Consent Documents